danmunn/redmine_dmsf/README.txt

 On Debinan (Squeeze) use:
 apt-get install xapian-ruby1.8 xapian-omega libxapian-dev xpdf antiword unzip antiword\
-  catdoc libwpd8c2a libwps-0.1-1 gzip unrtf catdvi djview djview3 libzip-ruby1.8
+  catdoc libwpd8c2a libwps-0.1-1 gzip unrtf catdvi djview djview3

-In case of package shortage it is possible to use: gem install xapian-full rubyzip

 2.2.
-Plugin installation

-Install redmine_dmsf into vendor/plugins directory with:
+Setup

-* Put redmine_dmsf plugin content into vendor/plugins
+* Put redmine_dmsf plugin directory into vendor/plugins
 * Initialize database:
     rake db:migrate:plugins RAILS_ENV="production"
-* The access rights must be set for web server
+* The access rights must be set for web server, example: chown -R www-data:www-data /opt/redmine/vendor/plugins/redmine_dmsf
-    Example:
-    chown -R www-data:www-data /opt/redmine/vendor/plugins/redmine_dmsf
 * Restart web server

-2.3.
-Setup

-Then you must configure plugin in Administration -> Plugins -> DMSF -> Configure
+* You should configure plugin via Redmine interface: Administration -> Plugins -> DMSF -> Configure
+* Assign DMSF permissions to appropriate roles

+2.2.1 Fulltext search (optional)

+If you want to use fulltext search features, you must setup file content indexing.

-It is also neccessary to assign DMSF permissions to appropriate roles.
+It is necessary to index DMSF files with omega before searching attemts to recieve some output:
+    omindex -s english -l 1 --db {path to index database from  configuration} {path to storage from configuration}

+This command must be run on regular basis (e.g. from cron)

+Example of cron job (once per hour at 8th minute):
+    * 8 * * * root /usr/bin/omindex -s english -l 1 --db /opt/redmine/files/dmsf_index /opt/redmine/files/dmsf

+Use omindex -h for help.

+2.3 Usage

 DMSF act as project module so you must check DMSF in project settings.

 Search options will now contain "Dmsf files" check, that allows you to search DMSF content.

-To include Wiki DMSF link help:
+There is possibility to link DMSF files from Wiki entries:
+    {{dmsf(17)}} link to file with id 17
+DMSF file id can be found in link for file download.

+You can also publish Wiki help description.
-* In file public/help/wiki_syntax_detailed.html include after document link description:
+In file <redmine_root>/public/help/wiki_syntax_detailed.html include after document link description:
 <ul>
     <li>
     	DMSF: